gpillon/AskIa/README.md

 ## 📬 Need Help?

 If something's not working right or you just want to chat about the extension, open an issue on GitHub.
-We don't bite!
+I don't bite!

 ## Disclaimer